-(50) In response to a request under Clause 49 the Associate Director, Innovation may execute an agreement assigning the Intellectual Property to the inventor(s) and, subject to the University's discretion to determine otherwise where it is reasonable to do so, the terms of the assignment will usually provide for:
+(50) In response to a request under Clause 49 the Director, Research Engagement, Development and Innovation may execute an agreement assigning the Intellectual Property to the inventor(s) and, subject to the University's discretion to determine otherwise where it is reasonable to do so, the terms of the assignment will usually provide for:

-(52) Employees and Students must assist their organisational unit to ensure that these records are managed in accordance with the University's Records Management Policy and related legislation.
+(52) Employees and Students must assist their organisational unit to ensure that these records are managed in accordance with the University's Records and Archives Management Policy and related legislation.

 (53) Ownership of all records outlined in Clause 52 will vest with the University.

-(54) Any disputes or complaints arising in relation to the implementation of this Policy or a decision by the University should be addressed to the Deputy Vice-Chancellor Research in the first instance.
-The Deputy Vice-Chancellor Research may seek internal or external expert advice in dealing with the matter and he or she may at their sole discretion:
+(54) Any disputes or complaints arising in relation to the implementation of this Policy or a decision by the University should be addressed to the Deputy Vice-Chancellor and Vice-President, Research and Development in the first instance.
+The Deputy Vice-Chancellor and Vice-President, Research and Development may seek internal or external expert advice in dealing with the matter and he or she may at their sole discretion:

-(55) A decision of the Associate Pro Vice-Chancellor (Research) may be appealed to the Deputy Vice-Chancellor Research and then to the Vice-Chancellor if the process has not been followed correctly or new information becomes available which may influence the decision.
-The final determination for all disputes or complaints under this policy rests with the Vice-Chancellor and will be binding on all parties.
+(55) A decision of the Associate Pro Vice-Chancellor (Research) may be appealed to the Deputy Vice-Chancellor and Vice-President, Research and Development and then to the Vice-Chancellor and President if the process has not been followed correctly or new information becomes available which may influence the decision.
+The final determination for all disputes or complaints under this policy rests with the Vice-Chancellor and President and will be binding on all parties.
 This policy should be read in conjunction with the Complaint Handling and Resolution Policy.

-(56) The Associate Director, Innovation will evaluate inventions and other Intellectual Property for possible protection and Commercialisation.
+(56) The Director, Research Engagement, Development and Innovation will evaluate inventions and other Intellectual Property for possible protection and Commercialisation.
 This initial evaluation procedure should have regard to:

 (57) The above assessment should be undertaken within a period of three months from the date of receipt of a properly completed invention disclosure form.

-(59) Employees, Students, contractors and visitors must inform the Associate Director, Innovation at the time the Invention Disclosure is submitted if any publications or disclosures are scheduled to occur during or after the evaluation period.
+(59) Employees, Students, contractors and visitors must inform the Director, Research Engagement, Development and Innovation at the time the Invention Disclosure is submitted if any publications or disclosures are scheduled to occur during or after the evaluation period.
 This obligation of confidentiality may only be lifted on advice from the University or when the University determines not to proceed with Commercialisation and on the basis that no Third Party rights are affected.

-(60) If, following the recommendation of the Associate Director, Innovation or delegate(s) it is determined that the Intellectual Property is suitable for registration and/or Commercialisation, then:
+(60) If, following the recommendation of the Director, Research Engagement, Development and Innovation or delegate(s) it is determined that the Intellectual Property is suitable for registration and/or Commercialisation, then:

 (61) Employee(s) providing assistance to the Commercialisation project may be eligible to seek recognition of their contribution in their workload agreement.
-This is subject to the endorsement of their Unit head, verification by the Associate Director, Innovation and the relevant employment agreement.
+This is subject to the endorsement of their Unit head, verification by the Director, Research Engagement, Development and Innovation and the relevant employment agreement.

-(62) The Associate Director, Innovation will inform the inventors at six month intervals of the Commercialisation activities undertaken in respect of the Intellectual Property.
+(62) The Director, Research Engagement, Development and Innovation will inform the inventors at six month intervals of the Commercialisation activities undertaken in respect of the Intellectual Property.